 According to Jackman, among the 46 movies which Stephen participated in before 1996, only 14 were produced by Win’s while one of them was produced by Sam Wo (or Sam Wo as was mentioned in the article).
 This one movie was God of Gamblers III: Back to Shanghai.
 Samico were credited as a filming company for Win’s Fight Back to School II (1992).
 When Stephen was working for Win’s and Samico, his management company was Hong Kong’s TVB (who produced his first two movies albeit TV movies).
 His contract with any film company must first be approved by TVB, which proved that he isn’t a Heung puppet.
 Barbara acknowledged that Delisle believed that Stephen had met another Triad figure – Wong Cheung-Ying (the man who not only ran Samico but was credited as the presenter of a 1989 Andy Lau movie titled Proud and Confident).
 When Delisle met with Stephen, the former asked if he knew Wong.
 Stephen had never heard of that name.
 Delisle addressed the fact that Wong goes by another name – Wong Chun.
 Stephen was still clueless.

 Apparently, they only had one meal together but didn’t have any other meetings.
 Wong’s nickname was Tiger of Tsim Sha Tsui East (as well as Tiger Among Tigers), but it didn’t matter since he died in a car crash within Thailand circa October of 1995.
 Although she didn’t know the content of the evidence handed over by the immigration department, Barbara still defended her client with vigour.
 She requested the court to treat the secret evidence in the closed door hearing with the usual standard for evidence in order to maintain the judicial spirit.
 After the hearing, she criticized the unfairness shown by the immigration department to Stephen in handing evidence over in a closed door hearing.
 She pointed out without knowing the content of the evidence, he could not react and respond, thus making her defense more difficult.
-At this point, I should mention that Jet Li’s former manager worked for the same Triad as the man who we see below.
-14K are just as nefarious as any other Triad, but Michael Chan Wai-Man is said to be a good man.
+At this point, I should mention that Jet Li’s first manager worked for the same Triad as Charles Heung.
+14K are just as nefarious as any other Triad, but Michael Chan Wai-Man (above) is said to be a good man.
 14K and Sun Yee On are rivals.

 Before he was murdered, Jim Choi Chi-Ming was actually Jet’s second manager.
 His previous manager was the son of Lo Wei – the Bruce Lee director who worked for the Sun Yee On.
 The son was responsible for bringing Jet over from the Mainland so that he could be a H.K. movie star.
 He also arranged for Jet to obtain a U.S. Visa.
 This allowed Jet to star in a film produced by Lo’s production company – Grand March Movie Production.
 Yes, I’m referring to Dragon Fight (1989).
 The relevance is that Stephen was the co-star.
 Despite all of this, Jet fired Lo’s son after the success of Once Upon a Time in China II.
 Lo’s son was about to take him to court when the bosses of Sun Yee On had reached a settlement with him.
 From that point on, they (under the illusion of Win’s) became Jet’s new management.
 In others, Jet had the sort of protection that Bruce should really have fortified himself with.
 Back to Stephen, who is a Lee fan, I would like to direct your attention to a 1996 issue of a Vancouver newspaper which addressed his immigration failure.